nf-core/taxprofiler/docs/usage.md

 #### Classification and Profiling

-The following suggestion gives you some tips and suggestions regarding running some of the different tools specifically _within the pipeline_.
+The following sections gives you some tips and suggestions regarding running some of the different tools specifically _within the pipeline_.

 An important distinction between the different tools in included in the pipeline is classification versus profiling.
 Taxonomic _classification_ is concerned with simply detecting the presence of species in a given sample.
 Taxonomic _profiling_ involves additionally estimating the _abundance_ of each species.